awesto/django-shop/docs/reference/order.rst

 sending a payment confirmation email to the customer.

 Now that the order has been paid, it time to fulfill it.
-For this a merchant can use the workflow mixin class ``'shop.payment.defaults.CommissionGoodsWorkflowMixin'``, which gives him a hand to keep track on the fulfillment of each order.
+For this a merchant can use the workflow mixin class :class:`shop.shipping.defaults.CommissionGoodsWorkflowMixin`, which gives him a hand to keep track on the fulfillment of each order.
 Since this class doesn't know anything about an order status of "*prepayment_deposited*" (this is a private definition of the class ``PayInAdvanceWorkflowMixin``), **djangoSHOP** provides a status to mark the payment of an order as